Georgian, Victorian or Edwardian, when were your sash windows made?

-Sash windows have been a traditional feature of period houses in Britain for over 200 years and can tell you a lot about the history of a property.
+There are three main types of sash window, an architectural feature in Britain for over 200 years that can tell you a lot about the history of a property.

 Well, there are three styles that were developed over three eras.

-If you have been unable to relate your windows to any of the above three styles, this may be that your windows are a variation on these standard designs.
+If you have been unable to relate your windows to any of the above three styles, it may be that your windows are a variation on these designs.
 During each era, architects developed their own interpretations of the single-hung and double- hung sash window which led to additional forms.

-Whether you have a standard style of sash windows or one of the many variations, Ventrolla can offer you a bespoke renovation service to preserve the history of your windows.
+Whether you have windows unique to your home, or one of the more easily recognised styles of sash windows, Ventrolla can offer you a bespoke renovation service.
+Our joiners are a talented team with the experience to make even the most unusual windows, helping you to preserve the history and appearance of your home.